Juba: Transportation

-Demography
+Demographics

 In 2005, Juba's population was 163,442.
-Based on analysis of aerial photos, the best estimate of several donors working in Juba calculated the 2006 population at approximately 250,000.
+Based on an analysis of aerial photos, the best estimate of several donors working in Juba calculated the 2006 population at approximately 250,000.
 The 5th Sudan Population and Housing Census took place in April/May 2008, stating the population of Juba County to be 372,413 (the majority residing in Juba City, which dominates the county), but the results were rejected by the Autonomous Government of Southern Sudan.
-Juba is developing very rapidly due to oil money and the Chinese coming for work and development.
-In 2011, the population of the city of Juba is estimated at 372,410, but may potentially be more.
+In 2011, the population of the city of Juba was estimated at 372,410, but may potentially be higher.
 As of 2013, the city's population was growing at a rate of 4.23%.
 The Juba City Council's CEO, Martin Simon Wani, has claimed the population exceeds one million with up to a million more living in surrounding suburbs.
 Suburbs adjacent to Juba have become increasingly dense as people from the countryside move into the city for economic opportunities.